krestfield/docs/pki/create_a_pfx.md

 Which should work OK if that's the only certificate you have with that name

-Otherwise, we can also specify the Thumbprint - this was displayed when we accepted the certificate above:
+Otherwise, we can also specify the *Thumbprint* - this was displayed when we accepted the certificate above:

 ```powershell
 $certificate = Get-ChildItem -Path Cert:\LocalMachine\My\ | Where-Object {$_.Thumbprint -match "d11475aed31aa89f17d5720d311e0a3afaa68853"}
 ```

-Then, we set the password we will export under:
+Then, we set the password we will export the PFX under:

 ```powershell
 $password="strongpassword" | ConvertTo-SecureString -AsPlainText -Force
 ```

-And export it to a file:
+And then export the certificate and keys as a PFX to a file:

 ```powershell
 Export-PfxCertificate -Cert $certificate -FilePath cert.pfx -Password $password